electron/osx-sign/README.md

 `gatekeeper-assess` - *Boolean*

 Flag to enable Gatekeeper assessment after signing the app.
 Disabling it is useful for signing with self-signed certificates.
-Gatekeeper assessment is enabled by default.
+Gatekeeper assessment is enabled by default on `darwin` platform.
+Default to `true`.

 `platform` - *String*